You don’t need a badge (or even a clue!) to be a great detective. Meet TV’s most unconventional crime-solvers.

 In Death Valley, a retired actor best known for playing a TV detective finds himself solving real-life murders.
 John Chapel (Timothy Spall) is roped in by rookie detective sergeant Janie Mallowan (Gwyneth Keyworth), and his presence rarely goes unnoticed — passersby often assume they’re watching a TV shoot.

 John is theatrical, unconventional, and unapologetically odd.
-After a lifetime of pretending to be someone else he’s developed an uncanny ability to read people, often spotting truths that trained detectives miss.
+After a lifetime of pretending to be someone else, he’s developed an uncanny ability to read people, often spotting truths that trained detectives miss.
 His eccentric methods may raise eyebrows, but they get results.
 Maybe the strangest instincts are the sharpest of all.

 TV Show Listing